 First off, anyone planning to visit Belgium should see the movie: ‘In Bruges’, about two hitmen who are forced to lie low in Bruges.

 Both El and I (and respective spouses) had seen it, and consequently Bruges was on our must-see list.
-In the movie there’s a climatic scene involving the Belfort, and when we found that the B&B Verdi was just over 200 metres from the Belfort we immediately booked it!
+In the movie there’s a climatic scene involving the Belfort, and when we found that the B&B Verdi was just 200 metres from the Belfort we immediately booked it!

 I almost offered to switch rooms — ours was much smaller but did have an ensuite.
 However, El soon fell under the spell of history of the place.